ProPair/Challenge/README.md

 * Code cleanliness and structure (proper code abstraction and reusability, etc)
 * Code Tests
 * Code Performance
+* Production readiness (How easily can your code be deployed?
+How easily can it be shared with and maintained by other team members?
+How easily can your code be debugged, if a bug was found on production?)

 ### Deliverables ###